savioshaju/Multimodal-Emotion-Recognition/README.md

 This project is divided into three separate pipelines.
 Each must be run from its respective directory within `models/`.

 #### Speech Pipeline
-This pipeline predicts emotion from audio waveforms using WavLM.
+This pipeline predicts emotion from audio waveforms using acoustic features (Mel Spectrogram, Delta, MFCC) with a CNN + BiLSTM + Attention architecture.

 ```powershell
 cd models\speech_pipeline